napzter13/DeepTrade/README.md

 2. **`fitter.py`**
    - Trains a **multi-output LSTM** from `training_data.csv`.
    - Optionally trains a **DQN** (offline) using `rl_transitions.csv`.
+   - Implements a rolling, time-ordered approach—no random shuffling—so data remains chronological.

 3. **`trader.py`**
    - Executes **live** trading using the LSTM model and optional GPT-based sentiment signals, every 20 minutes.